GD Culture Group Limited Annou - GuruFocus.com

-NEW YORK, May 02, 2023 (GLOBE NEWSWIRE) -- GD Culture Group Limited (“GDC” or the “Company”, formerly known as JM Global Holding Company, TMSR Holding Company Limited and Code Chain New Continent Limited), a holding company currently conducting business through Shanghai Highlight Media Co., Ltd. (“Highlight Media”) today announced that it has downsized its previously announced registered direct offering and concurrent private placement to an aggregate of (i) 310,168 shares of the Company’s common stock, par value $0.0001 per share, and pre-funded warrants to purchase up to 844,351 shares of the Company’s common stock at a purchase price of $8.269 per share with respect to the registered direct offering, and (ii) warrants to purchase up to 1,154,519 shares of the Company’s common stock at an exercise price of $8.27 per share with respect to the private placement.
+NEW YORK, May 04, 2023 (GLOBE NEWSWIRE) -- GD Culture Group Limited (“GDC” or the “Company”, formerly known as JM Global Holding Company, TMSR Holding Company Limited and Code Chain New Continent Limited), a holding company currently conducting business through Shanghai Highlight Media Co., Ltd. (“Highlight Media”) today announced the closing of its previously announced registered direct offering and concurrent private placement in an aggregate of (i) 310,168 shares of the Company’s common stock, par value $0.0001 per share, and pre-funded warrants to purchase up to 844,351 shares of the Company’s common stock at a purchase price of $8.269 per share with respect to the registered direct offering, and (ii) warrants to purchase up to 1,154,519 shares of the Company’s common stock at an exercise price of $8.27 per share with respect to the private placement.

-The aggregate gross proceeds to the Company of both transactions are now expected to be approximately $9.55 million.
-The transactions are expected to close on or about May 4, 2023, subject to the satisfaction of customary closing conditions.
+The aggregate gross proceeds to the Company of both transactions were approximately $9.55 million.

-The registered direct offering is being made pursuant to a shelf registration statement on Form S-3 (File No. 333-254366) previously filed and declared effective by the U.S. Securities and Exchange Commission (“SEC”) on March 26, 2021.
-A final prospectus supplement and accompanying prospectus describing the terms of the proposed offering will be filed with the SEC and will be available on the SEC's website located at http://www.sec.gov.
-Electronic copies of the final prospectus supplement and the accompanying prospectus may be obtained, when available, by contacting Univest Securities, LLC at [email protected], or by calling +1 (212) 343-8888.
+The registered direct offering was made pursuant to a shelf registration statement on Form S-3 (File No. 333-254366) previously filed and declared effective by the U.S. Securities and Exchange Commission (“SEC”) on March 26, 2021.
+A final prospectus supplement and accompanying prospectus describing the terms of the proposed offering were filed with the SEC and are available on the SEC's website located at http://www.sec.gov.
+Electronic copies of the final prospectus supplement and the accompanying prospectus may be obtained, by contacting Univest Securities, LLC at [email protected], or by calling +1 (212) 343-8888.

 This press release does not constitute an offer to sell or the solicitation of an offer to buy, nor will there be any sales of such securities in any jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of such jurisdiction.
 Copies of the prospectus supplement relating to the registered direct offering, together with the accompanying base prospectus, can be obtained at the SEC's website at www.sec.gov.